SNIR-NIMH/nd2totiff/README.md

 ## Installation

-Check the README files within Linux or Windows folders.
+Detailed installation instructions for both Linux and Windows versions are provided in the corresponding README files within Linux or Windows folders.
 Windows installation will require administrator privilege, which Linux installation can be done as a regular user.